moby/moby/docs/sources/reference/commandline/cli.md

    volume from the `web` container, setting the workdir to `/var/log/httpd`.
 The `--rm` option means that when the container exits, the container's layer is removed.

+#### Restart Policies

+Using the `--restart` flag on docker run you can specify a restart policy for how a container should or should not be restarted on exit.

+** no ** - Do not restart the container when it exits.

+** on-failure ** - Restart the container only if it exits with a non zero exit status.

+** always ** - Always restart the container reguardless of the exit status.

+You can also specify the maximum amount of times docker will try to restart the container when using the ** on-failure ** policy.
+The default is that docker will try forever to restart the container.

+    $ sudo docker run --restart=always redis

+This will run the redis container with a restart policy of ** always ** so that if the container exits, docker will restart it.

+    $ sudo docker run --restart=on-failure:10 redis

+This will run the redis container with a restart policy of ** on-failure ** and a maximum restart count of 10.
+If the redis container exits with a non-zero exit status more than 10 times in a row docker will abort trying to restart the container.

 ## save